100askTeam/100ask_lvgl_docs/docs/details/widgets/image.rst

    <details>
      <summary>显示原文</summary>

-Images and labels are sometimes used to convey the same thing.
-For example, to describe what a button does.
-Therefore, images and labels are somewhat interchangeable, that is the images can display texts by using :c:macro:`LV_SYMBOL_DUMMY` as the prefix of the text.
-For example, :cpp:expr:`lv_image_set_src(img, LV_SYMBOL_DUMMY, "Some text")`.
+Images and labels are sometimes used to convey the same thing, such as describing what a button does.
+In this context, images and labels are somewhat interchangeable:  images can display text by using the macro :c:macro:`LV_SYMBOL_DUMMY` (which equates to a 3-byte C string containing a special code) as the prefix of the text.
+For example, ``lv_image_set_src(img, LV_SYMBOL_DUMMY "Some text")``.

 .. raw:: html